MarkAdell/my_articles/README.md

 And the list goes on.

-Let's dive into some code examples and explain the benefits of using higher-order functions.
+Let's see code examples for filtering an array and explain the benefits of using higher-order functions:

 ```javascript
 // Using the iterative approach (imperative).